dennisdoomen/CSharpGuidelines/Src/Guidelines/2400_LayoutGuidelines.md

 7. Public Properties
 8. Other methods and private properties in calling order

+Declare local functions at the bottom of their containing method bodies (after all executable code).

 ### <a name="av2407"></a> Be reluctant with `#regions` (AV2407) ![](images/1.png)
 Regions can be helpful, but can also hide the main purpose of a class.
 Therefore, use `#regions` only for: